 - An extension to the maximum registration end date (available post stage 3 progress review only – extra time to complete and make final submission, completion plan also required);

 - Postponement and re-arrangement of the final assessment viva voce;

 - Suspension during the final assessment period, or extension of the final assessment period.

 In all cases (except the five-day self certification), appropriate supporting evidence will be required.
 The process for making an application is described on the Graduate School PGR personal circumstances guidance notes.
 Additional guidance is provided below.

 PGR7.2.5R Faculty Research Degrees Committees will have mechanisms to consider applications for personal circumstances confidentially up to the commencement of the final assessment period.
 Exceptionally, FRDCs may approve arrangements to support personal circumstances other than those listed at PGR7.2.4R, where there is specific individual need and evidence to support this.

-PGR7.2.6R The Research Degrees Award Board will have mechanisms to consider applications for personal circumstances confidentially within the final assessment period.
+PGR7.2.6R The Taught and Research Degrees Award Board will have mechanisms to consider applications for personal circumstances confidentially within the final assessment period.
 Exceptionally, RDABs may approve arrangements to support personal circumstances other than those listed at PGR7.2.4R, where there is specific individual need and evidence to support this

-Additional guidance for international Tier 4 visa PGRs
+Additional guidance for student visa PGRs